th2-net/th2-mstore/README.md

 This is a list of supported features provided by libraries.
 Please see more details about this feature via [link](https://github.com/th2-net/th2-common-j#configuration-formats).

+## 5.2.2

++ Fixed the lost messages problem when mstore is restarted under a load

 ## 5.2.1